mbachm/CarND-Advanced-Lane-Lines/writeup.md

 4. Perspective transformation
 5. Find lanes, calculate curvature and distance to center  with peaks in histogram.
 Draw found lanes in transformed image
 6. Retransform image and stack undistorted and rewarped image
-7. Write text with calculations for curvature and vehicle postion on image
+7. Write text with calculations for curvature and vehicle position on image

 All important values of the found lanes are stored in lane objects (one for the left and one for the right lane).
 Inside the lane object, all needed calculations are performed (see `lane.py`).

 The results of the test images where generated with the function `test_pipeline()` (line 95 -105), which calls `pipeline()`.
-The code of lines 82-104 was only necessary to generate and save a nice image which contains all steps if my pipeline seperately.
+The code of lines 82-104 was only necessary to generate and save a nice image which contains all steps if my pipeline separately.
 I will not explain it.

 The project video was computed with the function `video_pipeline()` (lines 121-123).
 The values for the camera calibration where generated in line 126 both for `test_pipeline()` and `video_pipeline()`.
-This way, they only had to be caclulated once.
+This way, they only had to be calculated once.

 Now I will go through each necessary rubric point and explain the details of my implementation.